1-7 DAYS IN BOSNIA-HERZEGOVINA ROAD TRIP ITINERARY

 DISCLAIMER: THIS POST CONTAINS AFFILIATE LINKS.
 THIS MEANS I MIGHT EARN A SMALL COMMISSION WHEN YOU BUY A PRODUCT/SERVICE (AT NO EXTRA COST TO YOU).
 MORE ABOUT IT HERE.

-Before jumping to the Bosnia–Herzegovina itinerary, here are a few travel tips for Bosnia – find out where to go and what to see, how to get around (I did a Bosnia road trip, but there are several ways to see the country), and more tips – plus a bit of background on the country.
+Before jumping to the Bosnia–Herzegovina itinerary, here are a few travel tips.
+Find out where to go and what to see, how to get around, and more tips – plus a bit of background on the country.

-The recent history of the country, and its current political system, are quite complicated, so I tried to keep it short and simple:
+The recent history of the country, and its current political system, are quite complicated, so I try to keep it short and simple:

 There are three main ethnicities in Bosnia-Herzegovina: Muslim Bosniaks, Catholic Croats, and Orthodox Serbs.

 Until 1992, Bosnia-Herzegovina was part of Yugoslavia’s Republic (including Croatia, Serbia, Slovenia, and a few more countries).
 When several republics (incl.
 Bosnia-Herzegovina) strived for independence, it led to a war!
 Bosnian Serbs, supported by the Serbian government, fought against this independence.
 On the other side, there were tensions between Croats and Bosniaks that also led to war in 1993.
 Bosnia-Herzegovina had suffered the most from the wars in former Yugoslavia.